 - There are lots of different ways for toddlers to rock back and forth.
 Think about rocking chairs, gliders, rocking horses, or these cute little egg chairs that stack up easily and are the prefect size for toddlers.
 You can face your toddler and match up your feet so they’re touching, grab hands, and rock back and forth.

 #10.
 Hopping on Stepping Stones

 - My kids just got these stones for Christmas and they were a huge hit!
 They might be a little bit challenging for toddlers to balance on, but it’s great practice for them.
 Using a low to the ground balance beam or even a rope laying flat on the ground can work on their balance too!

 #11.
 Pushing a Push Toy or Shopping Cart

-- Pushing and pulling activates that proprioceptive sense and can be very calming to lots of toddlers.
-If you’ve got a push toy or toy shopping cart they work perfect, but you can even take it a step further and load them with books for extra weight and input.
+- Pushing and pulling activates are proprioceptive sense and can be very calming to lots of toddlers.
+If you have a push toy or toy shopping cart they work perfect, but you can even take it a step further and load them with books for extra weight and input.

 #12.
 Carry or Use a Weighted Lap Pad

 - A weighted lap pad is simply a small pillow or stuffed animal that’s heavy.
 You can make one yourself with dry beans or plastic pellets, but lots are available ready made too.
 Check out my whole guide on weighted lap pads here.
 They’re perfect for kids that like to crawl into tight spaces, and can help kids that have difficulty calming down.

 These scarves are super cheap, but you can also make play scarves from fabric scraps.
 Toddlers with jump in them, cover their face, and pull them out of containers like an empty tissue box.